 1. Curaleaf CO2 THC Vapes

 The Curaleaf CO2 THC Vape Cartridge is the cheapest and most popular cartridge they sell.
-Having the most variety in terms of strains and THC percentage.
+Has the most variety in terms of strains and THC percentage.
 It is also the most in-stock across their options.
 They all come in 510 threaded cartridges and come in Sativa, Indica, and Hybrids.
 The price ranges with the THC percent.
 The cheapest is $39 for 65% THC which is the Platinum Kush Indica.
 As the THC percent goes up so does the price.
-There are $42, $45, and $48 options each with increasing THC percents.
+There are $42, $45, and $48 options each with increasing THC percentages.

 What’s inside the carts?
 Curaleaf says it is “highly refined cannabis oil and natural terpenes”.
 Not too much to go off but it does go through state-regulated testing and passes.
 Overall not bad for a cheap option it is not the highest quality but it does taste, smoke and feel good for a low price.

 2. Curaleaf Live Blends Cartridges

 The Curaleaf Live Blend Cartridges are their distillate cartridges renamed and repackaged.
 Just like the other cartridges, they came in Sativa, Indica, and Hybrid.
 Coming in the standard 510 threaded.
 5-gram cartridges.
 Just like the other one, the price varies with the THC percent.
 The cheapest comes in at $52 with 70% THC which is the Purple Sunset Green Appl Jack Hybrid.
 It then increases with the THC percent.

 What’s in it?
 Curaleaf says “premium distillate and a micro-infusion of botanical terpenes”.
 Basically your standard distillate cartridge.
 We have tried them and they are pretty good but that’s to be expected for the premium cartridges.
 They are a little tricky finding in stock for certain strains so keep that in mind when ordering.